2027 수특 영독연 1강 변형문제 (1-6번)

 Exercise 2 검색 환경 변경의 유용성에 대한 의문

-Similarly, a large-scale analysis of query logs revealed that when people repeat queries they are significantly less likely to click on a result they've clicked before if the result's ____ has changed, and significantly slower to click when they do.
+Similarly, a large-scale analysis of query logs revealed that when people repeat queries they are significantly less likely to ____ on a result they've clicked before if the result's rank has changed, and significantly slower to click when they do.

 Exercise 3 인터페이스 은유